terra-money/docs/docs/dev/spec-governance.md

 ### Software Upgrade Proposals

-::: danger
+::: danger Warning
-Software Upgrade Proposals exist due to inheritance from Cosmos SDK but are for the moment considered unavailable, as they have not yet been implemented.
-They thus share the same semantics as a simple Text Proposal.
-It is strongly advised to not submit these types of proposals at the risk of losing your Luna deposit.
+Software upgrade proposals exist because they are inherited from the Cosmos SDK, but they are temporarily unavailable because they have not been implemented yet.
+Therefore, they share the same semantics as a simple text proposal.
+If you submit this type of proposal, you might lose your Luna deposit.
 :::

 ## Transitions